WebexSamples/webex-contact-center-api-samples/giftcard-sample/README.md

   - Note that Layouts are configured per Agent Team.
 - Log in to your agent and select the right Team to view the new layout.

+**To wire up the Voice Contact Flow:**

+- Download the attached `GiftCardVoiceFlow.json` and upload it as a Voice flow.
+- It has a simple queue block but has the required CAD variables `Email` and `Name` hardcoded.
+Modify as needed.

 **To wire up the WebexConnect Flows:**

-- Upload the WebexConnectEmail.flow and WebexConnectSMS.flow into the Webex Connect Administration Portal.
+- Upload the `WebexConnectEmail.workflow` and `WebexConnectSMS.workflow` into the Webex Connect Administration Portal.
 - Change the Webhook URLs to correctly execute these flows.
-- For more information on Webex Connect Webhooks to Flows, refer:
+- For more information on configuring the Webex Connect Webhooks to Flows, refer:

 **Additional Improvements:**